gitlabhq/omnibus-gitlab/doc/jihu_edition.md

 ## Update GitLab Enterprise Edition to JiHu Edition

-To update an existing GitLab Enterprise Edition (EE) server installed using the Omnibus GitLab packages to GitLab JiHu Edition (JH), you install the JiHu Edition (JH) package on top of EE.
+To update an existing GitLab Enterprise Edition (EE) server installed using the Linux packages to GitLab JiHu Edition (JH), you install the JiHu Edition (JH) package on top of EE.